DMacharia/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir command for removing a directory cd - going back to the previous working directory ls -la added command for showing hidden files and files in boot
+rmdir command for removing a directory cd - going back to the previous working directory ls -la added command for showing hidden files and files in boot type shows the type of file in a directory